- PINE BARK BEETLE BIOLOGY

 TREAT PINE BEETLE HOLES DIRECTLY ^

-Another option for treating light problems and the cracks and crevices of the bark is to inject some PT-CYKICK.
-This aerosol comes with a straw which can be inserted into small holes so that you can treat “into” the tree.
+Another option for treating light problems and the cracks and crevices of the bark is to inject some FS MP AEROSOL.
+It comes with a straw which can be inserted into small holes so that you can treat “into” the tree.
 The pressure of the can along with the aerosol sized particles which are released insures a thorough treatment.
-The use of this product will require less product and it will be distributed faster and more uniform.
+FS MP uses an oil base solvent system enabling it to both penetrate an last long compared to traditional water based products.

 Simply insert the thin straw, hold the can on for 5-10 seconds and you’re done.
-Any beetles in the hole will be dead and the Cykick will provide long lasting residual so new beetles can’t use the same hole again.
+Any beetles in the hole will be dead and the FS MP will provide long lasting residual so new beetles can’t use the same hole again.

 REMOVING PINE BEETLE INFESTED TREES ^